tada/pljava/src/site/markdown/examples/saxon.md

 More on that issue and the spec can be found at "About bare attribute nodes" [in the code comments][assignrowvalues].

+#### An `XMLCAST`-like function

+The ISO SQL `XMLCAST` is used to convert XML content into a value of an SQL data type, or an SQL value to an XML value, following the same precisely-specified conversion rules that are used for the parameters and results of the `XMLQUERY` and `XMLTABLE` functions.
+It can also convert from one XML type to another, though in PostgreSQL, which has just one XML type, the conversion is trivial.
+In a DBMS with support for the full set of XML types such as `XML(CONTENT)`, `XML(DOCUMENT)`, and `XML(SEQUENCE)`, the rules for casting one to another are more interesting.

+This ordinary-function implementation of `XMLCAST` is used by rewriting an SQL standard form like

+    SELECT XMLCAST(value AS wantedtype)

+into a form like

+    SELECT result FROM (select value) as v, "xmlcast"(v) AS (result wantedtype)

+where either: _value_ is of `xml` type, _wantedtype_ is `xml`, or both; in other words, the only case `XMLCAST` does not handle is where neither the input nor result is of `xml` type.
+Because casting XML to XML is not exciting in PostgreSQL, the most useful cases are XML to another SQL type, or the reverse.

 #### The ISO SQL XQuery regular expression features